alaffin12/stackedit/Caught by Strahd.md

 * Lady Wachter would like to feed Izek Strazni to the crows.
 After she will raise him back from the dead to be her dedicated brute (although she will not let the people of Vallaki know she is behind his reanimation).
 * Riots and revolutions are never fun things.
 People will die and the city will burn for more than a week afterwards.
 Play this up!

-*If the players side with the Baron, or if the start is the "Consort of Stradh" scenario and they do not choose a side:*
+*If the players side with the Baron, or if the start is the "Consort of Strahd" scenario and they do not choose a side:*
 * Lady Wachter and her family are all rounded up and executed very publicly (if they are not executed already).
 * Believing Lady Wachter to be the heart of a conspiracy against him (which she is) the Baron will being rounding up people and executing them at random.
 One of the Alastroi siblings is amongst the dead, and someone shows up to menace Urwin Martikov, before Urwin points out that his family owns the winery and if they threaten him again the taps will be cut and then the Baron will see what a revolution looks like (also, ravens will be around during this, adding a level of supernatural authority to Urwin's threats).